 How does a shutter work?

-Your camera’s shutter is not just one piece.
+Your camera’s shutter isn’t just one piece.
 There are two moving parts to the shutter that operate every time you take a photo.
 These parts are called curtains …because they operate like curtains!
-Except they move from top to bottom like a blind, not from side to side like every other curtain you know.
+Except a camera’s shutter curtain moves from top to bottom like a blind, not from side to side like every other curtain you know.

-To get the diagram, tell me where to send it and I’ll email it to you.
+To get the diagram sent to you, tell me where to send it and I’ll email it to you.

 How does flash sync work?